Lemon2311/IoTFleet.js/README.md

 SSID = "SSID"
 PASS = "PASS"
 ```
-Save `WIFI_CREDENTIALS.py`, `MicroAPIgRESTion.py` to the microPython microcontroller device using Thonny IDE or any apropriate IDE.
+Save `WIFI_CREDENTIALS.py`, `MicroAPIgRESTion.py` to the MicroPython microcontroller device using Thonny IDE or any apropriate IDE.

-Save `MicroPythonServer.py` as `main.py` on the microPython microcontroller device using Thonny IDE or any apropriate IDE.
+Save `MicroPythonServer.py` as `main.py` on the MicroPython microcontroller device using Thonny IDE or any apropriate IDE.

-Whatever `main.py` contains will be run at startup so now whenever the device powers up it will run the microPython server.
+Whatever `main.py` contains will be run at startup so now whenever the device powers up it will run the MicroPython server.
 ## Then
 Then using the library is easy.
 Copy the IoTFleet.js folder which contains the library and an example to your project and import the output and/or input function from `script.js` and use it like so: